 The brief history of Burji Political Culture and the role Of Womma Haburra and Dayina Dirbbo in its development

-The people of Burji nationality is among the ancient residents of the southern Ethiopia.
-The Borenna Zone of the Oromia regional state and the Segen zone of the SNNP regional state are the main residential areas of the Burji nationality.
-Burjis also resides in northern Kenia neighboring with Borennas, Garris, Gabiras and Rendiles.
+The people of Burji nationality is among the ancient residents of southern Ethiopia.
+The Borana Zone of the Oromia regional state and the Segen zone of the SNNP regional state are the main residential areas of the Burji nationality.
+Burjis also resides in northern Kenia neighbouring with Boranas, Garres, Gabbras and Rendilles.

-This article is very brief part of Burjis political culture and does not include other aspects of its culture.
-As a politician I am interested on its political aspect, particularly on its transition to democratic governance.
+This article is a very brief part of Burjis political culture and does not include other aspects of its culture.
+As a politician, I am interested in its political aspect, particularly on its transition to democratic governance.

 I collected the large part of the information included in this article through my personal observation, from my father, from elders and from my friends.
 I hope it will provide some hints to the readers about the Burji Political culture.